Barriers to Telehealth in Rural Areas

 Mistrust of Technology and Healthcare

-Some patients may lack trust in the quality of telehealth services.
-In addition, patients may have concerns about the security of information that is transmitted via telehealth.
+Some patients may have concerns about the quality of services they receive via telehealth.
+In addition, it can be difficult for patients and providers to build trust and rapport when communicating virtually.
+Patients may also have concerns about the security of information that is transmitted via telehealth.

 Resources to Learn More